 Arrowroot also has many health benefits.
 It’s easy to digest, contains a good amount of potassium, iron and B vitamins.
 Arrowroot powder is great for digestion, metabolism, blood circulation, prevention of anemia and heart health.
 It is beneficial in managing diabetes and boosts energy levels.
 Arrowroot powder is good for those watching their weight because it is low in calories and high in fiber.
 Now you know why I chose arrowroot powder as one of the ingredients in this gluten-free apple galette.

 I’m more of an improvisational cook than one that follows recipes exactly….sort of a free spirit in the kitchen.
 I guess that’s why I gravitate toward making a galette rather than a pie with my apples.
-A galette is really just a free formed pie.
+I’m all about the freedom to free form!
 I think you can learn a lot about a person based on their cooking style.